What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: Introduction

+\paragraph{Beyond Subgraph Isomorphism.} At this point, it is worth noticing that $H$-freeness for a connected graph $H$ is expressible by an FO formula of a very specific form: it is merely the negation of an existential formula; see, e.g., Eq.~\eqref{eq:FO-triangle-freeness}.
+Therefore, checking whether such a formula holds boils down to searching for $k=|V(H)|$ nodes satisfying the adjacency conditions specified by~$H$.
+Since these $k$ nodes must appear in one of the ${f(k) \choose k}$ subgraphs $G[S]$ of bounded treedepth, this is (to some extent) straightforward.
+However, the situation becomes immediately more challenging once universal quantifiers are introduced.
+For instance, consider checking the existence of \emph{twins} in planar graphs, that is, the existence of two nodes $v$ and $v'$ with the same neighborhood, i.e., satisfying $N_G(v)\smallsetminus \{v'\} = N_G(v')\smallsetminus \{v\}$.
+The existence of twin nodes can be written as (assuming all variables refer to distinct vertices):

+The formula above has only three variables, as is the case for Eq.~\eqref{eq:FO-triangle-freeness}.
+However, here the variable $z$ is universally quantified, whereas all variables in Eq.~\eqref{eq:FO-triangle-freeness} are existentially quantified.
+As a consequence, it is no longer true that it suffices to search for three nodes in each of the ${f(3) \choose 3}$ subgraphs $G[S]$ of bounded treedepth in order to determine whether there are twin nodes in a planar graph~$G$.
+Indeed, two twins may each have up to $\Omega(n)$ neighbors, which may not appear together in any subgraph of $G$ induced by a constant number of colors.

-Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{NesetrilM16} actually answered positively to this question, by highlighting a general approach for deciding $H$-freeness, in $\mathcal{O}(\log n)$ rounds, for any fixed (connected) graph~$H$.
-In fact, this approach can even be used to mark all nodes $v$ such that $v$ belongs to some subgraph of $G$ isomorphic to~$H$.
-However, they asked a broader and more challenging question, reiterated by Pilipczuk, Siebertz, and Toruńczyk \cite{PilipczukST18}.
-Recall that a formula $\varphi(x)$ is \emph{local} if the satisfaction of $\varphi(x)$ depends only on the $r$-neighborhood of its free variable~$x$, for some fixed~$r$.
-For instance, in graphs, the formula ``node $x$ belongs to a 4-cycle'' is indeed local.
-The question in~\cite{NesetrilM16,PilipczukST18} goes way beyond deciding $H$-freeness.
-It can be formulated as follows:
+Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{NesetrilM16} therefore posed a broader and more challenging question, later reiterated by Pilipczuk, Siebertz, and Toruńczyk~\cite{PilipczukST18}, and by Fomin, Fraigniaud, Montealegre, Rapaport, and Todinca~\cite{FominFMRT24}.
+Recall that an FO formula $\varphi(x)$ is \emph{local} if the satisfaction of $\varphi(x)$ depends only on the $r$-neighborhood of its free variable~$x$, for some fixed~$r$.
+For example, in graphs, the formula ``node $x$ has a twin'' is local.
+Another example of a local formula $\varphi(x)$ is the following, for fixed positive integers~$d$ and~$k$: ``the distance-$d$ neighborhood of~$x$ in $G$ has a dominating set of size at most~$k$''.
+The question in~\cite{NesetrilM16} can be formulated as follows: